“Cancer risk from HRT is small and depends on many

 How can the risk of cancer be reduced?

-In Does Hormone Replacement Therapy Increase the Risk of Cancer?
+In Does Hormone Replacement Therapy (HRT) Increase the Risk of Cancer?
 Should I Take HRT?
 Cancer Research UK also note:

 “Eating a healthy, balanced diet and being active may help with menopause symptoms.
 This can also help reduce your risk of cancer.
 Other things you can do to reduce your risk of cancer include: